peteroupc/peteroupc.github.io/bernsupp.md

 [^4]: Powell, M.J.D., _Approximation Theory and Methods_, 1981

-[^5]: Sikkema, P.C., "Der Wert einiger Konstanten in der Theorie der Approximation mit Bernstein-Polynomen", Numer.
-Math.
-3 (1961).

-[^6]: G. G. Lorentz.
-Bernstein polynomials.
-1986.

-[^7]: Popoviciu, T., "Sur l'approximation des fonctions convexes d'ordre supérieur", Mathematica (Cluj), 1935.

-[^8]: E. Voronovskaya, "Détermination de la forme asymptotique d'approximation des fonctions par les polynômes de M. Bernstein", 1932.
+[^5]: E. Voronovskaya, "Détermination de la forme asymptotique d'approximation des fonctions par les polynômes de M. Bernstein", 1932.

+[^6]: Mathé, Peter.
+“Approximation of Hölder Continuous Functions by Bernstein Polynomials.”
+The American Mathematical Monthly 106, no. 6 (1999): 568–74. [**https://doi.org/10.2307/2589469.**](https://doi.org/10.2307/2589469.)

-[^9]: Carvalho, Luiz Max, and Guido A. Moreira.
+[^7]: Carvalho, Luiz Max, and Guido A. Moreira.
 "Adaptive truncation of infinite sums: applications to Statistics." arXiv preprint arXiv:2202.06121 (2022)

-[^10]: S. Ray, P.S.V.
+[^8]: S. Ray, P.S.V.
 Nataraj, "A Matrix Method for Efficient Computation of Bernstein Coefficients", Reliable Computing 17(1), 2012.

-[^11]: Henderson, S.G., Glynn, P.W., "Nonexistence of a class of variate generation schemes", _Operations Research Letters_ 31 (2003).
+[^9]: Henderson, S.G., Glynn, P.W., "Nonexistence of a class of variate generation schemes", _Operations Research Letters_ 31 (2003).

-[^12]: For this approximation, if _n_ were infinity, the method would return 1 with probability 1 and so would not approximate _&lambda;_\*_c_, of course.
+[^10]: For this approximation, if _n_ were infinity, the method would return 1 with probability 1 and so would not approximate _&lambda;_\*_c_, of course.

-[^13]: Goyal, V. and Sigman, K., 2012.
+[^11]: Goyal, V. and Sigman, K., 2012.
 On simulating a class of Bernstein polynomials.
 ACM Transactions on Modeling and Computer Simulation (TOMACS), 22(2), pp.1-5.

-[^14]: Mendo, Luis.
+[^12]: Mendo, Luis.
 "An asymptotically optimal Bernoulli factory for certain functions that can be expressed as power series."
 Stochastic Processes and their Applications 129, no. 11 (2019): 4366-4384.

-[^15]: Holtz, O., Nazarov, F., Peres, Y., "New Coins from Old, Smoothly", _Constructive Approximation_ 33 (2011).
+[^13]: Holtz, O., Nazarov, F., Peres, Y., "New Coins from Old, Smoothly", _Constructive Approximation_ 33 (2011).

-[^16]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.
+[^14]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

-[^17]: von Neumann, J., "Various techniques used in connection with random digits", 1951.
+[^15]: von Neumann, J., "Various techniques used in connection with random digits", 1951.

-[^18]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
+[^16]: Peres, Y., "[**Iterating von Neumann's procedure for extracting random bits**](https://projecteuclid.org/euclid.aos/1176348543)", Annals of Statistics 1992,20,1, p.
 590-597.

-[^19]: Knuth, Donald E. and Andrew Chi-Chih Yao.
+[^17]: Knuth, Donald E. and Andrew Chi-Chih Yao.
 "The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

-[^20]: Mossel, Elchanan, and Yuval Peres.
+[^18]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724.

-[^21]: S. Pae, "[**Binarization Trees and Random Number Generation**](https://arxiv.org/abs/1602.06058v2)", arXiv:1602.06058v2 [cs.DS], 2018.
+[^19]: S. Pae, "[**Binarization Trees and Random Number Generation**](https://arxiv.org/abs/1602.06058v2)", arXiv:1602.06058v2 [cs.DS], 2018.

-[^22]: Levy, H., _Stochastic dominance_, 1998.
+[^20]: Levy, H., _Stochastic dominance_, 1998.

-[^23]: Henry (https://math.stackexchange.com/users/6460/henry), Proving stochastic dominance for hypergeometric random variables, URL (version: 2021-02-20): [**https://math.stackexchange.com/q/4033573**](https://math.stackexchange.com/q/4033573) .
+[^21]: Henry (https://math.stackexchange.com/users/6460/henry), Proving stochastic dominance for hypergeometric random variables, URL (version: 2021-02-20): [**https://math.stackexchange.com/q/4033573**](https://math.stackexchange.com/q/4033573) .

-[^24]: Gal, S.G., "Calculus of the modulus of continuity for nonconcave functions and applications", _Calcolo_ 27 (1990)
+[^22]: Gal, S.G., "Calculus of the modulus of continuity for nonconcave functions and applications", _Calcolo_ 27 (1990)

-[^25]: Gal, S.G., 1995.
+[^23]: Gal, S.G., 1995.
 Properties of the modulus of continuity for monotonous convex functions and applications. _International Journal of Mathematics and Mathematical Sciences_ 18(3), pp.443-446.

-[^26]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.
+[^24]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

-[^27]: Mathé, Peter.
-“Approximation of Hölder Continuous Functions by Bernstein Polynomials.”
-The American Mathematical Monthly 106, no. 6 (1999): 568–74. [https://doi.org/10.2307/2589469.](https://doi.org/10.2307/2589469.)

 <a id=Appendix></a>
 ## Appendix